guanlanhu/guanlanhu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoctoral Fellow in Nutritional Sciences, Amazing Mom, and Hiking Fan
+subtitle: Postdoctoral Fellow in Nutritional Sciences, Amazing Mom, Foody and Hiking Fan

 profile:
   align: left